maitreyeea/GettingAndCleaningData/CodeBook.md

 ====================
 Purpose
 --------------------------
 The purpose of this coursera project is to obtain and transform a raw or dirty data set into clean or tidy data set.
-Data used for this project is experimental data obtained from 'Human Activty Recognition using Smartphone Dataset'experiment. it records data coolected from accelerometer and gyroscope of Samsung Galaxy S II.
+Data used for this project is experimental data obtained from 'Human Activty Recognition using Smartphone Dataset'experiment. it records data collected from accelerometer and gyroscope of Samsung Galaxy S II.

 Script reads following files -
 -----------------------------
    * 'activity_labels.txt': Links the class labels with their activity name.
-   * 'features.txt' : omplete list of all features from accelerometer and gyroscope(e.g body and gravity accelerometer and gyrometer signals)
+   * 'features.txt' : Complete list of all features from accelerometer and gyroscope(e.g body and gravity accelerometer and gyrometer signals)
    *  Test subject datasets - 'subject_test.txt', 'X_test.txt' and 'y_test.txt' datasets
    * Train subject datasets - 'subject_train.txt', 'X_train.txt' and 'y_train.txt' datasets
    * Subject text file identifieds subjects who performed the activities and range from 1 to 30